COMP6900/COMP6900.github.io/pages/Lectures/lec1.md

 So this is basically the bane of the kernel.
 Sit and wait until someone (an app) needs something (service).
 Then try to best fulfill it (daemons, drivers).
 If request is valid and can be done, then its only a matter of time.
 If it cant, then the asker must ask again at a later time or ask something else.
 The middleman (kernel) doesnt like being held by bad requests and time (IO) so it tries its best to mitigate it (timetable hueristics, clock algorithm, etc).
 A middleman wont be successful if he doesnt get any requests would he?
 So the busier he is, the better job he is doing (more CPU/resource utilisation).
 A middleman also has to protect his informats and the information itself so he doesnt get a bad rep. You dont want a middleman giving out info that could jeoprodise someone would you?
 So you ensure the buyer is reputable (paging, permissions) and the info itself is reputable (headers in tact, journalling, corrupt bits).

-## Course Structure
-Feburary 19th - May 11th
-Weeks.
-In COMP6900 We do metric weeks.
-That means a week starts on day 1 and ends on day 10.
-A 'month' has 10 weeks.
-A semester has 1.5 months.
-So that means a semester is exactly 150 days.
-Given 365 days a year, we have 2 semesters and 2-3 'hyper' courses each semester.
-A lot of the time it is very chill and very cool.
-No tutorials but rather online based question-answers in forums and on demand video/voice sessions with the dictator or an AI.

-Week 1-3
-- Asst1, upload to comp6900.github.io/asst1/22s1
-- Hardware
-- Kernel Basics
-- Low level programming with ASM, C and Rust
-    - Cross Compilation

-Week 4-7
-- Asst2, upload to comp6900.github.io/asst2/22s1
-- Implement threading and syscalls
-- Why are modern kernels so bad?

-Week 8-12
-- Asst3, upload to comp6900.github.io/asst3/22s1
-- Implement processes and ELF loader
-- Implement userspace and graphics

-Week 13-15
-- Finals week
-- Revision material uploaded to comp6900.github.io/lectures/revision-22s1.html
-- Final exam, done completely online in comp6900.github.io/final/22s1

 ## RISCV64GC
 In the risc world we deal with concepts like:
 - RISC pipeline (vs "hyperthreading")